Dartmouth-Data-Analytics-Core/GoogleCloudAccess/README.md

 Instructions for running the DAC bulk RNAseq data reduction pipeline on Google Cloud.

-## 1. Set up a Google Account that enables you to access the cloud
+## 1. Set up a Google Cloud account
+To access cloud resources you will need to create a google cloud account with an *email addres*s and a *credit card*.
+To create the account is free, but compute resources are pay as you go.
+Cloud accounts created with Dartmouth College affiliated email address i.e. Fred.Rogers@dartmouth.edu will be managed by [Research Computing](Research.Computing@dartmouth.edu).

+You can follow the instructions on the [Google Cloud home page](cloud.google.com/free) to create an account.

 ## 2. Set up Google Cloud project and link to a billing account